Our community management teams are here to help!

 A pre-inspection may be scheduled any time up to five (5) days prior to the scheduled move-out date.
 The pre-inspection which may identify potential damages or cleaning items that require remedy prior to move-out in order to avoid charges being assessed.

 Corvias requires a final move-out inspection to be conducted after all personal belongings have been fully removed from the home.
 The identical form used to document the condition of the home at move-in will again be used at move-out to document the condition of the home upon departure.
 The two inspections will be compared with differences in conditions noted.
-After allowing for normal wear and tear, your Neighborhood Office will evaluate any remaining differences or discrepancies and assess appropriate charges if warranted.
+After allowing for normal wear and tear, your Community Office will evaluate any remaining differences or discrepancies and assess appropriate charges if warranted.

 [+] What other requirements exist upon moving out?